top of page

 springtails

-When springtails make an appearance in your home or garden, their presence can quickly turn from a minor annoyance to a significant concern.
+When springtails appear in your home or garden, their presence can quickly turn from a minor annoyance to a significant concern.
 Though harmless to humans, these tiny, jumping pests can multiply rapidly, especially in moist environments, and may become a nuisance in places with high humidity or organic matter.
-Fortunately, diatomaceous earth (DE) provides a safe, eco-friendly, and effective solution to manage springtail populations.
+Fortunately, diatomaceous earth (DE) provides a safe, eco-friendly, and effective solution for eliminating springtails.
 In this blog post, we’ll explore what diatomaceous earth is, how it works against springtails, and how to use it properly for long-lasting results.

 What is Diatomaceous Earth?